ranjodh-kaur/PPS_2022/Arshdeep-Kaur/2221022/Program5.md

-## Program 5: Write a program to use for loop
+## Program 5: Write a program to print table of any number using for loop
 #include<stdio.h>

 int main()